rkjar/covid_telegram_bot/README.md

-# Aiogram bot template
+# Covid info telegram bot
-This is simple telegram bot template with aiogram library.
+This is simple telegram bot
-Feel free to give me some tips about it